mat-0/uk.thechels.cod/_pages/flood-warnings.md

 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.

+- Flood alert: Rivers in the Forest of Dean
+- River levels are rising as a result of heavy rainfall.
+Heavy rain is due to continue overnight and into tomorrow, subsequently flooding may continue over the next few days

+Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
+Other locations that may be affected include Westbury and Lydney.
+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses .

+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses.

+This message will be updated by 10:00am On 2 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - Forecast rising river levels today may lead to flooding.